zAlweNy26/AlweStats/README.md

 - Toggle the hover status separately for rock, trees, bushes, plants, beehives, fireplaces, fermenters, containers, cooking stations and smelters
 - Toggle the cursor coordinates and the explored percentage in the large map
 - Toggle the rotation of the minimap that follows the player camera rotation
-- Toggle the distance and direction from claimed bed, closer portal and closer ship shown as elements in the status effects list
+- Toggle the distance and direction from claimed bed, closer portal, closer ship and closer tomb shown as elements in the status effects list
 - Toggle the custom bow charge bar instead of the vanilla circle that shrinks
 - Toggle pins for ships, dungeons (troll caves, mountain caves, crypts, fire holes and infested mines), carts and portals
 - Toggle the title of the custom pins